-- Revisit your copyrighting – Over every part of your resume, revisit how you describe the tasks, duties, responsibilities, and talents.
-Often times, if I take a break from something (especially for a long time) – I’m able to immediately make drastic improvements when I revisit it.
+- Revisit your copywriting – Over every part of your resume, revisit how you describe the tasks, duties, responsibilities, and talents.
+Often, if I take a break from something (especially for a long time) – I’m able to immediately make drastic improvements when I revisit it.

 How this can change your life: Having an updated and fresh resume on hand will allow you to quickly jump on any potential opportunities that may come up.
 It doesn’t mean you’ll be able to quit your job just yet, but it’s the first step in taking initiatives in that direction!

 Action #22: Pledge to volunteer one full day next week (10-20 minutes)